MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/availability-and-disaster-recovery-under-the-hood.md

 Whether application connects to a single shard or multishard Azure Cosmos DB for MongoDB vCore cluster, it uses a single connection string and a single endpoint to connect to the database.
 It allows you to abstract complexity of distributed MongoDB database and let application  connect to it as it would to any other non-distributed MongoDB one.

 ## In-region high availability (HA)
 It is recommended to have [in-region high availability (HA)](./high-availability.md) always enabled on all production Azure Cosmos DB for MongoDB vCore clusters to ensure database availability consistent with typical modern requirements.
 Disabling high availability on development or experimental clusters allows you to reduce overall cost.
 High availability can be enabled and disabled on a cluster during cluster provisioning and at any time after the cluster is created.
+High availability is offered in all Azure regions where Azure Cosmos DB for MongoDB vCore is available regardless of the region's capabilities.

 When high availability is enabled, a standby physical shard (node) is created for each primary physical shard in the cluster.
 Each standby physical shard has the same compute and storage configuration as its primary counterpart.
 It means that when high availability is enabled on a cluster, six replicas of data are maintained on each physical shard (node) - three on the primary physical shard and three on its standby shard.
+When a region supports [availability zones (AZs)](/azure/reliability/availability-zones-overview), each primary-standby physical shard pair is provisioned in two different availability zones.

 Synchronous replication is established between each primary and standby physical shards.
 When your application performs a write on an Azure Cosmos DB for MongoDB vCore cluster with high availability enabled, data is written on the primary physical shard and its standby physical shard before write acknowledgment is sent back to the application.
 In other words, a standby physical shard is an always up-to-date full replica of its primary node providing strong consistency within the highly available cluster.